RIAPS/app.IMCP/README.md

     pytest -vs tests/test_24_app.py::test_app_with_gui
     ```
 To monitor the activity of the application you can
-  - Use `tail -f` on the log file from the node of interest, e.g., `tail -f server_logs/192.168.10.122` wiill tail the logs from the System Operator.
+  - Use `tail -f` on the log file from the node of interest, e.g., `tail -f server_logs/192.168.10.122` will tail the logs from the System Operator.
   - Watch the gui in the Node-Red Dashboard
   ![node-red-running](README_images/node-red-dashboard-running.PNG)

 ### Interact with the application
 Once the relays, generators, and battery inverters have values displayed in the GUI the application is ready for user inputs.
 1. The first input is to click the `Energize` toggle.
 This sends a command to turn on the generators and inverters and will cause the values to change at the relays, generators, and battery inverters.
 The approximate P values in each state are shown in the table below.
-1. The second input is to click the `SEND REGULATION UPDATE` button.
+2. The second input is to click the `SEND REGULATION UPDATE` button.
 This sets the target value for the power across PCC1 PCC2 and PCC3.
-1. Click the `Active Control` toggle.
+3. Click the `Active Control` toggle.
 This causes the app to switch to active control, and it will gradually update the values until the relays all have a P value of 400.

 |       | initial | Energized | Active Control | Islanded |
 |-------|---------|-----------|----------------|----------|